Practical hybrid decoding scheme for parity-encoded spin systems: INTRODUCTION

 This paper is organized as follows.
 Section \ref{sec:2} explains the PE architecture, the SLHZ model, and the close connection between classical LDPC codes and the SLHZ model.
 Section \ref{sec:3} describes classical decoding of the SLHZ model based on Bayesian inference.
 We propose the BF algorithm as a simple, straightforward decoding algorithm tailored for the SLHZ model.
-Section \ref{sec:4} demonstrates the proposed BF algorithm under the i.i.d. and non-i.i.d. spin-flip noise, and shows the performance.
-In Sec.\ref{sec:5}, we compare several BF decoding algorithms and discuss why our two-stage hybrid decoding strategy tolerates errors originating from non-i.i.d. spin-flip noise.
+Section \ref{sec:4} demonstrates the proposed BF algorithm under the IID and non-IID spin-flip noise, and shows the performance.
+In Sec.\ref{sec:5}, we compare several BF decoding algorithms and discuss why our two-stage hybrid decoding strategy tolerates errors originating from non-IID spin-flip noise.
 We explain why two-stage hybrid decoding outperforms the two algorithms individually.
 Section \ref{sec:6} concludes this paper.
-We also discuss the relevance and consistency of our study to the earlier work by Albash et al. \cite{albashSimulatedquantumannealingComparisonAlltoall2016} in the Appendix.
+We also discuss the relevance and consistency of our study to the earlier work by Albash et al. \cite{albashSimulatedquantumannealingComparisonAlltoall2016} in Appendix \ref{sec:A} .
+Supplementary results are also provided in Appendix \ref{sec:B} .